American Forts: East

 (1756), Delaware

-A settlers' two-story stone house built in 1750.
-Used by the NJ colonial militia.
-Still exists about 200 yards from the river.
+A settlers' two-story stone house, 24-by-35 feet, built in 1750.
+Used by the NJ colonial militia for 13 men.
 Also spelled Allison.
+Still exists about 200 yards from the river, located on the grounds of the Delaware River Family Campground.

 New Fort